Workers Compensation Retaliation

 If you have been the victim of workers compensation interference or retaliation, you may be entitled to back pay and front pay damages, emotional distress damages, and your attorney fees and costs.

-Contact Our Minnesota Workers Compensation Retaliation Lawyer Today
+Contact Our Minnesota and Wisconsin Workers Compensation Retaliation Lawyers Today

 You must act quickly when it comes to filing a claim for workers compensation interference or retaliation.
 If you wait, there may be strict statutes of limitation that will bar you from filing a claim against your employer.
 Call Madia Law today to discuss your case.
 All consultations are free.